ADDICTION & RELAPSE

 According to Thomas McLellan’s landmark study published in JAMA in 2000, relapse rates for substance (alcohol and drug) dependence are a little better than the relapse rates for hypertension and asthma and a little worse than the relapse rates for type II diabetes.
 To addicts and their families, these facts can bring a significant amount of relief.
 Further, when the subject of relapse is included in the discussion that I, for one, have yet to hear of anyone being turned away from a hospital emergency room for having yet another heart attack or yet another asthma attack, so why are addicts so stigmatized for relapsing?!, people’s frazzled nerves start to relax and their minds become more receptive to new information about addiction and mental illness.
 (I also realize that this logic has limitations in that medical complications usually don’t result in negative consequences involving the criminal justice system.)

 Addicts and their families are constantly struggling with never ending crises and tragedies as they stumble through the minefield of addiction and mental illness.
 According to the National Institute on Drug Abuse (NIDA), drugs and alcohol are involved in 10-22% of drivers in crashes.
 Approximately 50-80% of all child abuse and neglect cases substantiated by child protective services involve some degree of substance dependence by the child’s parents.
 At least two-thirds of clients in rehab centers say they were physically or sexually abused as children.
 Last, but not at all least, substance dependence costs our nation almost $550 billion annually.
-We all need answers and solutions.
+We all need many answers and many solutions.

 Thankfully, brain research is bringing forth much needed information.
 Pharmaceuticals in particular is a hot topic, but it is also a prime example of the complexity of addiction and mental illness.
 Some people unquestionably need pharmaceutical interventions.
 I have had clients engage with qualified psychiatrists and get the right medications in the right dosages, and weep in my office because they never knew they could “feel this kind of better.”
 On the other hand, society’s cravings for perpetual happiness and people’s unrealistic aversion to any and all pain – “take a pill, it’ll all go away” – can sabotage clients into thinking that they don't have to do any psychological and emotional work.
 Everyone's challenge – addicts and family members – is to understand how addiction works and how it affects both addicts and their families so that evidence-based interventions and treatment can ultimately be effective.